 Address issues relating to:

-Sheila will also help patients start insulin and adjust to target blood sugar goals – per insulin syringes – pens or insulin pump as per provider orders.
-She is also trained for continuous glucose monitoring.
+Educators will also help patients start insulin and adjust to target blood sugar goals – per insulin syringes – pens or insulin pump as per provider orders.

 It is known that no single diet works to treat all people with diabetes; instead diets should be individualized to meet the unique needs of each person according to their likes, dislikes and activities.
 Frequent monitoring of blood glucose levels enables individuals with diabetes to adjust their own insulin doses to compensate for the changes in usual eating times, meal patterns, and exercise habits.
 The American Diabetes and Dietetic Associations recommend a heart healthy meal plan, which is good for the entire family.